Gathering customer feedback is crucial for the success of your SMS marketing efforts.

 When first launching these features, it’s helpful to receive customer feedback.
 After all, just because you find these features intuitive doesn’t mean they’re user-friendly.

-“We noticed that you used our new [insert website feature].
-We’d love to hear how the feature impacted your purchase!”
+“We noticed that you used our new [Feature].
+We’d love to hear how it impacted your purchase!”
+[Link]

 Additionally, you might use this template to alert customers to: